nextgis/docs_ngcom/source/data_connect.rst

 #.
 Open :ref:`Resource group <ngcom_resources_group>` where you want to create a connection (by default, from the main page of Web GIS you access the Main resource group);
 #.
 Press **Create resource** and select **TMS connection**;
 #.
 In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new connection in the field :guilabel:`Display name`.
-Then in :guilabel:`TMS connection` tab select the mode for connection with TMS server (Custom or NextGIS geoservices) and enter URL template, API key parameters and tile scheme;
+Then in :guilabel:`TMS connection` tab select the mode for connection with TMS server (Custom or NextGIS GeoServices) and enter URL template, API key parameters and tile scheme;
 #.
 Press **Create** button.
 If TMS connection is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. _ngcom_tms_layer: